aayushikachhwaha/laravel-test/README.md

 composer install
 npm install

+# create database
+create database named 'laravel-test'

-# create .env file and generate the application key
+# generate tables
-cp .env.example .env
-php artisan key:generate
+run 'php artisan migrate' to add tables to the database

+# add data to tables
+run 'php artisan db:seed' to add data to the tables

 # run the application
-php artisan serve
+run 'php artisan serve' to run the application